 The strongest tool in my arsenal is Elementor Pro a drag and drop builder that allows me to build and develop sites from a blank page with little to no code and all the benefits of using WordPress.
 It’s used by designers and developers because it’s such an AMAZING tool.
 Even the FREE plugin is amazing and allows you to do so much!

 Some designers don’t even build websites, they just provide the design to a developer to do their thing.
 And some/ a lot of developers don’t design.

 There are designers that are also developers and there are designers like me that can develop sites with the use of a builder.

 But Arlene!
 What about DIY sites like Squarespace and Wix?

-First of all I don’t recommend Wix, primarily because of it’s issues with SEO and some responsive design flaws – which is what you need to rank on web searches.
+First of all, I don’t recommend Wix, primarily because of its issues with SEO and some responsive design flaws – which is what you need to rank on web searches.
 They have been slowly improving their builder but also aren’t recommended for anyone that does serious e-commerce.
 There are plenty of designers and individuals that use and are happy with it for now.

 These DIY platforms absolutely have their place and allow beginner-friendly templates or drag and drop functions to create decent websites.
 BUT (of course, there’s a catch):

 - Your ability to customize them is EXTREMELY limited.

 - For a very basic site relying on their ready-made templates, you’re fine, but you won’t get a unique design or custom functions without implementing significant code (which defeats the purpose of these being user-friendly DIY platforms).